 How K Health Can Help

-Wondering if your child may have tonsillitis or concerned about his or her symptoms?
-Use K Health’s virtual diagnosis tool to determine if your child’s symptoms may be tonsillitis.
-You can also chat with a K physician to identify tonsillitis symptoms, prescribe antibiotics if needed, recommend home treatment options, or recommend that you visit a doctor in person when needed.
+Wondering if you may have tonsillitis or concerned about your symptoms?
+Use K Health’s virtual diagnosis tool to determine if your symptoms may be tonsillitis.
+You can also chat with a medical provider to identify tonsillitis symptoms, prescribe antibiotics if needed, recommend home treatment options, or recommend that you visit a doctor in person when needed.